aeporreca/aeporreca.github.io/_posts/2011-02-19-time-is-unpredictable.md

 On the other hand, if $M'$ does not halt on $x$, then $M$ never completes its simulation, and the runtime for $M$ is $O(n^3)$.
 Thus $(M, F) \notin L$. □

-<strong>Remark.</strong> We’ve actually proved a stronger statement, i.e., that the set of Turing machines running in $O(n^2)$ time is undecidable, even if we restrict the domain to machines halting in polynomial time.
+**Remark.** We’ve actually proved a stronger statement, i.e., that the set of Turing machines running in $O(n^2)$ time is undecidable, even if we restrict the domain to machines halting in polynomial time.
 Similar undecidability results hold for an infinite class of time bounds.